Below we’ve provided a bit of background on Applied Blockchain, blockchain technology, cryptocurrencies, mining and smart contracts.

-We are based out of the Level39 Fintech Accelerator in Canary Wharf, London, but we operate globally.
-We have experience building blockchain solutions for both corporates and startups in the UK, Switzerland, Netherlands, Australia, China, USA and South America.
+We are headquartered at the Level39 Fintech Accelerator in Canary Wharf, London, but we operate globally: the UK, Switzerland, Netherlands, Australia, China, USA and South America.

-Through building several real-world, solutions for startup clients, our team has the hands-on experience in using the technology and building full end-to-end solutions for a number of use cases across a number of sectors.
+Through building several real-world, solutions for startup clients, our team has hands-on experience in using the technology and building full end-to-end solutions for a number of use cases across a number of sectors.
 Simultaneously working with enterprise clients means we also build in line with corporate requirements for components such as security, privacy and interoperability, hardening our technology stack and factoring scale in from the architectural design stage.
-For our startup clients, we sometimes also offer partnership opportunities with a range of benefits for early-stage companies.

-Yes, we work closely with our clients to develop and refine the scope throughout the engagement, from the inception of the idea through to the public launch of the full solution.
-Adi Ben-Ari, Applied Blockchain CEO and Chief Architect, has over 20 years working in enterprise IT across Telecoms and Banking and is well versed in the end-to-end project management of large and complex strategic implementation programmes.
+Yes, we work closely with our clients to develop and refine the scope of work, from the inception of the idea through to the public launch of the entire solution.
+Adi Ben-Ari, Applied Blockchain's CEO and Chief Architect, has over 20 years working in enterprise IT across Telecoms and Banking and is well versed in the end-to-end project management of large and complex strategic implementation programmes.

-Our team operate with an agile methodology and build solutions with quick turnaround, usually completing a proof of concept or minimum viable product solution within 6-12 weeks.
-Subsequent stages leading to fully functional solutions deployed to productions environments typically take a number of months to complete.
+Our team operates with an agile methodology and builds solutions with quick turnaround, usually completing a proof of concept or minimum viable product solution within 6-12 weeks, excluding any last minute client changed.
+Subsequent stages leading to fully functional solutions deployed to production environments typically take a number of months to complete.

-Yes, we have delivered blockchain training workshops for many corporate clients to explain the principles of blockchain and its use cases to C-level executives and directors.
-We have worked with institutions such as the British Bankers Associate, Siemens and Lloyds Banking Group.
+Yes, we have delivered blockchain training workshops for many business clients to explain the principles of blockchain and its use cases.

 Yes, if required.
-Although our agile approach lends itself better to having our developers working around the same table.
-In any case, we schedule weekly or fortnightly update meetings with our clients to provide peace of mind that the project is being delivered on schedule and to the high standards our clients rightly expect.
+Although our agile approach lends itself better to having our developers working at their leisure.
+In any case, we schedule periodic meetings with our clients to provide project updates and peace of mind, to the high standards our clients rightly expect.

 All our engagements begin with a complimentary consultation to explore the business proposition and the use case for blockchain.
 Use our contact form to send us a message and we will get back to you as soon as possible.